-With monthly plans, the MRR is simply the price paid each month for the subscription.
-If customers are paying for more than one month up front (e.g. 12 months), ChartMogul simply divides the amount paid for the subscription by the number of months in the subscription period.
+With monthly plans, MRR is the price paid each month for the subscription.
+If customers are paying for more than one month upfront (e.g., 12 months), ChartMogul divides the amount paid for the subscription by the number of months in the subscription period.

 - One-time payments and metered charges are excluded.

 - Credit card and billing system transaction fees are not deducted by default.
-However, you can have your transaction fees deducted from both your MRR and cash flow metrics by adjusting your transaction fee handling setting found in the Data source setup page.
+However, you can deduct transaction fees from your MRR and cash flow metrics by adjusting the Transaction fee handling setting found on the data source setup page.
+Learn more.

 - Any foreign-currency subscriptions are converted into your primary currency.

 - Refunds are tracked but do not, by themselves, impact MRR.